OmegaT: Translation memories in TMX format

 Exported level 2 files include OmegaT's internal tags encapsulated in TMX tags which allows such TMX files to generate matches in TMX level 2 supporting CAT tools.
 Tests have been positive in Trados and SDLX.

 OmegaT can import TMX files up to version 1.4b level 1 as well as level 2.
 Level 2 files imported in OmegaT will generate matches of the same level since OmegaT converts the TMX level 2 tags of the foreign TMX.
 Here again, tests have been positive with TMX files created by Transit.

 Glossaries

 For glossaries, OmegaT mainly uses tab-delimited plain text files in UTF-8 encoding with the .txt extension.
 The structure of a glossary file is extremely simple: the first column contains the source language word, the second column contains the corresponding target language words, the third column (optional) can contain anything including comments on context etc. Such glossaries can easily be created in a text editor.

 Similarly structured files in standard CSV format are also supported, as well as TBX files.

 Involvement by community of users

-The OmegaT Project

-OmegaT is open-source software and benefits from the help of volunteers.
-Programming is certainly the most important function, but it would benefit from greater support from volunteers in almost all areas.
-If you feel so inclined, you may also modify OmegaT to suit your own requirements.